Image os Sarah Farrell, therapist, at Saint Michael's College in colchester, Vermont.

 My Story

 I'm originally from Burlington, Vermont, and grew up in this area.
 I love Vermont for all it offers, and feel most at home in this region of the world.
 I also have family in Honolulu, Hawaii, and have spent periods living and working there.
-Hawaii is close to my heart too, and I travel between the two places when I can.

 My work with students is part of where my interest in ADHD began — though some of it is personal as well.
 I've come to identify with an ADHD mind, after examining my own way of being in the world.
 ADHD wasn't something generally talked about for women or girls when I was growing up, and I'm glad that today the picture looks different — that we can have meaningful conversations about what it means to be neurodivergent.
 Many of the students and clients I've worked alongside have been my teachers in this.